ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Updates in wrong update set scope
 The scope for Customer Update [sys_update_xml] records should match the scope of the Update Set in which the Customer Update resides.
 Having a mismatch may cause Update Sets to generate preview errors meaning you cannot commit them until the errors are resolved.

+### Delete orphaned variables
+Variables should be used in  Catalog Item or a Variable Set.
+Variables not in use should be deleted.

+### Delete Orphaned Catalog Client Scripts
+Catalog Client Script should be used in either a Catalog Item or a Variable Set.
+Catalog Client Scripts not in use should be deleted.

+### Update set description should not be empty
+Catalog UI policy should be used in either a Catalog Item or a Variable Set.
+Catalog UI Policies not in use should be deleted.

 ## Category: Upgradability

 ### Incident table should not be extended